zolotarovgl/GeneExt/README.md

 ### --extension_mode Extension modes

 Depending on the application (or rather your taste), you may want to add extensions differently.
+Note: in general, it doesn't matter which type of extension you choose - it should not affect read counting.

 Currently, the following modes are available:
-* `new_transcript`
-* `new_exon`
+* `new_transcript` - copies the transcript with the most downstream exon and adds a new one with the most downstream exon extended
+* `new_exon`  - adds the most downstream exon to the original transcript

 ![Extension modes](./img/extension_modes.png)

-Note: in general, it doesn't matter which type of extension you choose - it should not affect read counting.

 ### --peakp Filtering peaks based on coverage